 Sadly, campus public safety officers, like municipal police officers, are killed in the line of duty far too often.
-In fact, since 1923, 46 campus safety officers have paid the ultimate sacrifice while carrying out their duties.
-The names of these heroes are inscribed on the National Law Enforcement Officers Memorial in Washington, DC.
-IACLEA honors them here.
+In fact, since 1923, 47 campus safety officers have paid the ultimate sacrifice while carrying out their duties.
+The names of these heroes are inscribed on the National Law Enforcement Officers Memorial (pictured above) in Washington, DC.
+IACLEA remembers them here.

-In March 2017, the IACLEA Board of Directors held a special ceremony at the National Law Enforcement Officers Memorial to honor the then 43 brave men and women who had died in the line of duty.
+In March 2017, the IACLEA Board of Directors held a special ceremony at the National Law Enforcement Officers Memorial to honor the then-43 (now 47) brave men and women who have died in the line of duty.
 On a cold, rainy morning, IACLEA leaders read the roll call of names and honored their service.
 Please watch the powerful video or view the slideshow, both below.

 The Officer Memorial Award honors the memory of a campus officer or employee of a campus public safety, police, or security department who made the ultimate sacrifice while serving his/her college/university/campus.
 Learn more about nominating an officer here.